idilgozel/Timing-Multiuser-Protocols/README.md

 We develop the timings in seconds as well as time-slots.

-The `analytical_approaches.py` file contains the analytical while the `ShortestPath` folder has the Monte-Carlo simulation.
+Within the `ShortestPath` folder, the analytical solutions and Monte-Carlo simulation results are stored.
+The `analytical_approaches.py` file contains the analytical while the `shortest_path.py` file has the Monte-Carlo simulation.
+The `misc` folder contains the additional functions which help in parallelization and miscellanous.
+All functionality is used in the `SP.ipynb` file where the results are reported.

-The last cells of the `SP.ipynb` file contain the ratio of the classical communication and quantum operational timings as well as the actual time in seconds.
+The `heralding models` folder contains the files which describe the method of heralding used by the protocol.
+Comparing these models gives us a better insight into the efficacy of each protocol.